P-p-H-d/mlib/README.md

 If you use the '[1]' trick (see below), you won't need this.

 An oplist has no real form from a C language point of view.
-It is just an abstraction which disappears after the macro expansion step of the preprocessing.
+It is just an abstraction that disappears after the macro expansion step of the preprocessing.

 For each object / container, an oplist is needed and the following operators are expected for an object otherwise default constructors are used: